MiSTer-devel/ao486_MiSTer/README.md

 Basically it's 486 compatible core, but speed is not great.
 Still it's a great emulator for very old DOS games/apps.

-## differences from original ao486
+## Differences from original ao486
 * master clock is 90MHz instead of 30MHz
 * BIOS, floppy and HDD images are located in separate files for easy use.
 No special utility required.
 * Uses standard MiSTer OSD, can choose floppy(hot swap) and HDD(after reset).